aholden85/pulumi-demo-go/README.md

 - Deploy a simple API

 # TL;DR
-If you've got Homebrew and Pulumi installed, just clone the repo and run `make` to test and deploy the infrastructure.
+If you've got Homebrew and Pulumi installed, just clone the repo and run `make` from within the `iac` folder to test and deploy the infrastructure.

 # Before You Begin
 You'll need to perform a few basic steps to configure your workspace in order to work with this repo.